orb15/compendiums-without-number/README.md

 Older versions are listed below the top row.
 Note that Foundry Virtual Table Top (FVTT) often makes breaking changes between major versions (FVTT v9 -> v10 significantly changed the internal Data Model, for example) that necessitate some type of rework in this code.
 Given this, this code is not strictly backward compatible to older versions of FVTT.
-That is, a version of this system that has been tested to work on FVTT v9 will (possibly/probably) not work on FVTT v10.
+That is, a version of this system that has been tested to work on FVTT v9 will (very likely) not work on FVTT v10.
 In general, you should use the tagged version of this software compatible with the version of FVTT and the version of Systemless you are running.

 ## Major and Minor Versions of this Software